viniciosanacleto/Porto/README.md

 `Transformers` are responsible for taking an instance of a `Model` and converting it to a formatted Array that is easy to be *Serialized*.

-For more information about the `Transformers` concept, read [this](http://fractal.thephpleague.com/transformers/).
+For more information about the `Transformers` read [this](http://fractal.thephpleague.com/transformers/).

 <br>
-<a name="Inputs"></a>
+<a name="Requests"></a>
-###Inputs

-The `Inputs` concept is created for this Architecture.

-`Inputs` are a great way to transfer the user input Data between the different components and automatically apply the Validation rules.

-The `Input` has two main roles, first to automatically validate the data against the defined rules and second to serve the data anywhere in the App.
+###Requests

+`Requests` are very useful to automatically apply the Validation rules.
+Once they are injected (in your `Controller`) they automatically check if the request data matches your validation rules, if not matched they throw an Exception immediately.
 <br>

-It's highly recommended to follow this pattern to transfer the user input data across the application components, to ensure the data is valid and never lost.
+`Requests` class are very good place to write your validation rules.
+They can also be used to write your authorization code, to check if the user is authorized to make this request.

+For more information about the `Requests` check [this](https://laravel.com/docs/requests).